frequency-chain/docs/pages/glossary.md

 A Frequency node that generates blocks and submit them to the Relay Chain.

+### Invulnerable Collator

+A collator that does not receive a reward and will not be removed without governance action.

 ## Consumer

 Someone who reads content from social media